SteveYi-LAB/ShortLink/README.md

 # SteveYi Short Link

-A Short Link System, Written by Golang and SQLing.
+A Short Link System, Written by Golang and SQLite.

 ## Usage